The Best Diapers for Blowouts

 Diaper Blowout FAQ

 How to find the right size diaper for your baby?

-- The diaper should be snug, but not digging in their skin and they should be able to move around without being uncomfortable
+- The diaper should be snug, but not dig in their skin and they should be able to move around without being uncomfortable

-- You should be able to fasten both sides towards the middle of the diaper
+- You should be able to fasten both sides toward the middle of the diaper

 - The front should be right below your baby’s belly button

 - The back should be slightly higher than the front